kit-data-manager/webpage/index.markdown

 background="assets/images/annotation.jpg"
-title="Web Annotation Protocol server" subtitle="The digital sticky note solution" content="The Web Application Protocol server allows creating and managing annotations following the Web Annotation Data Model (WADM) specified by the World Wide Web Consortium (w3c).
+title="Web Annotation Protocol server" subtitle="The digital sticky note solution" content="The Web Application Protocol server allows creating and managing annotations following the Web Annotation Data Model as specified by the World Wide Web Consortium.
-It offers a full implementation of the Web Annotation Protocol (WAP) and can therefore be used standalone to annotate arbitrary digital content."
+Offering a full implementation of the Web Annotation Protocol, it can be used standalone to annotate arbitrary digital content."
 %}

 {% include card.html tags="ui"